verrazzano/docs/content/en/docs/guides/lift-and-shift.md

 ### Build and deploy the application

-1. Using Maven, build this project to produce `todo.war`.  (**NOTE**: You should clone this repo outside of `$ORACLE_HOME` or copy the WAR file to another location, as WDT may ignore it during the model creation phase)
+1. Using Maven, build this project to produce `todo.war`.  (**NOTE**: You should clone this repo outside of `$ORACLE_HOME` or copy the WAR file to another location, as WDT may ignore it during the model creation phase).
    ```shell script
     git clone https://github.com/verrazzano/examples.git
     cd examples/todo-list/